luke-harriman/DETR-Transformer-Model-From-Scratch/README.md

 ## Improvements
 1. More GPUs and training cycles:
 More computational power is needed to train the DETR model effectively.
 The original DETR paper mentions that training the baseline model for 300 epochs on 16 V100 GPUs takes 3 days.
 With more GPUs, I could run more extensive experiments, fine-tune hyperparameters, and reduce training time significantly.
-This would allow me to achieve better results and explore more complex variations of the model.

 2. Importing the ResNet-50 Backbone:
 The original DETR model - ["End-to-End Object Detection with Transformers"](https://arxiv.org/abs/2005.12872) - uses a pre-trained ResNet-50 backbone to extract features from images.
 By importing and leveraging a pre-trained backbone, I can benefit from the rich feature representations learned from large-scale datasets.
 This would improve the model's performance and reduce the computational burden of training the backbone from scratch.
-Additionally, it allows the DETR model to focus on learning the transformer-based object detection, rather than spending resources on learning basic image features.
+Additionally, it would allow the DETR model to focus on learning the transformer-based object detection rather than spending resources on learning basic image features.

 3. More series about Validation and Testing:
 Due to the fact that the model wasn't able to train for long enough to be effective, there was no point getting serious about model validation and testing.
 However, if you wanted to build a model that works reliably in production it would be extremely important to iterate on the design using more rigorous validation and testing.
-For now, this was meerly a implementation exercise.
+For now, this was merely a implementation exercise.